Copywriting Keeps North Carolina Woman near the Ocean

 But ambitious career goals have too often taken Charlotte away from the coast.

-Just as Charlotte was looking for an alternative, her mailbox held the answer: a letter promoting copywriting programs from American Writers & Artists Inc. (AWAI).
+Just as Charlotte was looking for an alternative, her mailbox held the answer: a letter promoting copywriting programs from American Writers & Artists Institute (AWAI).
 As a freelance copywriter, she learned, she could work from home in Wrightsville Beach, North Carolina – or take her computer on a beach trip.

 “When I realized I could do copywriting anywhere – and spend part of the year in Little Cayman if I wanted to, I said to myself, ‘I’m doing this,’ and committed a hundred percent.”